Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Introduction

 Domain-adaptive training methods~\citep{gehman2020realtoxicityprompts, solaiman2021process} further fine-tune the pre-trained LMs on carefully curated datasets~(e.g., Jigsaw, filtered OWTC~\citep{Gokaslan2019OpenWeb}).
 For instance, \citet{gehman2020realtoxicityprompts} construct a nontoxic data corpus from an existing dataset, OWTC, via the Perspective API~\footnote{\url{https://www.perspectiveapi.com/}.} and perform the fine-tuning on the nontoxic corpus.
 Domain-adaptive training is more flexible than {pre-training} methods, as one can still customize the model after the expensive pre-training process.
-Compared to the decoding-time methods, domain-adaptive training methods have the following advantages: \emph{i}) they can achieve fast and memory-efficient inference, thus can be deployed in broader systems; \emph{ii}) the detoxified LMs checkpoints are hopefully less problematic to be open-sourced for future downstream applications; and \emph{iii}) they can largely reduce the model toxicity while maintaining good LM quality as we will show in this work.
+Compared to the decoding-time methods, domain-adaptive training methods have the following advantages: \emph{i}) they can achieve fast and memory-efficient inference, thus can be deployed in broader systems; and \emph{ii}) they can largely reduce the model toxicity while still maintaining good LM quality measured by perplexity and downstream task performance as we will show in this work.

-In this paper, we explore the limits of domain-adaptive training for detoxifying language models along the following three aspects: 1) \textbf{{Training Corpus}}: Unlike previous methods using curated pre-training corpus for detoxification, we propose to leverage the generative power of LMs to generate nontoxic corpus, which achieves better data efficiency for detoxification.
-2) \textbf{{Model Size}}: We systematically study and mitigate the toxicity issues in LMs with parameter sizes ranging from 126M to 530B, a scale that has never been studied before in this domain.
-3) \textbf{{Parameter-efficient Training}}: We investigate two parameter-efficient paradigm: \emph{adapter}~\citep{adapter} and \emph{prefix-tuning}~\citep{li2021prefix}, and compare them with whole model adaptation in a systematic way.
+In this paper, we explore the limits of domain-adaptive training for detoxifying language models along the following three aspects: \textbf{\textit{1}}) {\emph{Training Corpus}}: Unlike previous methods using curated pre-training corpus for detoxification, we propose to leverage the generative power of LMs to generate nontoxic corpus, which achieves better data efficiency for detoxification. \textbf{\textit{2}}) {\emph{Model Size}}: We systematically study and mitigate the toxicity issues in LMs with parameter sizes ranging from 126M to 530B, a scale that has never been studied before in this domain. \textbf{\textit{3}}) {\emph{Parameter-efficient Training}}: We investigate two parameter-efficient paradigm: \emph{adapter}~\citep{adapter} and \emph{prefix-tuning}~\citep{li2021prefix}, and compare them with whole model adaptation in a systematic way.
 We hope our work can shed light on the challenges of detoxifying large-scale LMs, as well as motivate the development of detoxification techniques that are effective and parameter-efficient without significantly hurting the LM quality.